Skip to main content

 The Prompt + Finesse

 • In general, remember that players will always assume Prompts over Finesses.
-Thus, is it possible to do a clue that Prompts a card from a player's hand and then gets them to blind-play their Finesse Position card on the next turn.
+Thus, it is possible to give a clue that Prompts a card from a player's hand and then gets them to blind-play their Finesse Position card on the next turn.

 • For example, in a 3-player game: